katekligman/twitter-mute-them-all/README.md

 Environment Setup
 -----------------
+To run this program you will first need a Twitter developer account.
+As of late 2019 these accounts are free and easy to register for.

+Go to https://developer.twitter.com/ and sign up for a personal / hobbyist account from the Twitter account you will use to run this program.

-In order to run this program, you'll need to get four account codes from twitter and set them in your environment.
+Next, you'll need to get four account codes from twitter and set them in your environment.
 To get these four codes, you'll need to create a personal (private) twitter application.
 Note you won't be making a real app, it's just something Twitter requires.

 Here's how to do it:

-1. From a desktop browser sign into twitter, then go to https://apps.twitter.com/ and click on the 'Create a new app' button in the upper right corner of the screen.
+1. From a desktop browser sign into twitter, then go to https://developer.twitter.com/en/apps and click on the 'Create a new app' button in the upper right corner of the screen.

 2. Next, fill out the create an application form as follows: